needle-tools/needle-engine-support/documentation/getting-started/index.md

 <ClientOnly>

 <br/><os-link windows_url="https://nodejs.org/dist/v18.16.0/node-v18.16.0-x64.msi" osx_url="https://nodejs.org/dist/v18.16.0/node-v18.16.0.pkg">Download Nodejs ⭐</os-link>
-Node.js is necessary to preview your website on your computer.
+Node.js is used to preview and build the website that you are creating on your computer.
-It is also used for uploading your website when you are finished and you want to share your results.
+It is also used for uploading (deploy) your website when you are finished and when you want to share it.
 <br/>

 ---
 ### The following tools are optional - *but recommended*

+<br/><os-link windows_url="https://fwd.needle.tools/needle-engine/toktx/win" osx_url="https://fwd.needle.tools/needle-engine/toktx/osx" osx_silicon_url="https://fwd.needle.tools/needle-engine/toktx/osx-silicon">Download Toktx 🗜</os-link>
+We use Toktx in production builds (optimized builds) for texture compression (KTX2).
+You can read more about production builds [here](./deployment.md#production-builds) in our docs

 <br/><os-link windows_url="https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user" osx_url="https://code.visualstudio.com/sha/download?build=stable&os=darwin-universal">Download VSCode 📑</os-link>
-When you plan to edit code then we *recommend* that you download and install VSCode as your code editor
+When you plan to edit or write code (js or HTML) then we *recommend* that you use VSCode as your code editor.

-<br/><os-link windows_url="https://fwd.needle.tools/needle-engine/toktx/win" osx_url="https://fwd.needle.tools/needle-engine/toktx/osx" osx_silicon_url="https://fwd.needle.tools/needle-engine/toktx/osx-silicon">Download Toktx 🗜</os-link>
-We use Toktx for texture compression (KTX2).
-You can read more about that [here](./deployment.md#production-builds) in our docs
 <br/>
 </ClientOnly>